idibidiart/react-native-responsive-grid/README.md

 ## Background

 When it comes to building responsive and Universal apps with React Native, the lack of a performant, declarative way for specifying relative size info used to be a major issue.
 Then came React Native v0.42 and solved that problem.
-Since then there have been several folks who have made responsive grids that take advantage of percentage-based layout.
+Since then there have been several folks who have made responsive grids that take advantage of its performant, percentage-based layout capability.
 I've taken one of the simplest and most well-thought-out ones, namely, `react-native-flexbox-grid` (by @rundmt), and made some significabnt changes and enhancements to it that have resulted in a simple yet powerful layout model.

 ## Introduction